stashed/docs/docs/addons/etcd/tls/index.md

 Here,

 - `.spec.clientConfig.caBundle` specifies the base64 encoded CA certificate.
-Here we have used the base64 encoded version of our previously generated `ca.pem` certificate.
+Here, we have used the base64 encoded version of our previously generated `ca.pem` certificate.
 - `.spec.clientConfig.Service` specifies the Service information to use to connect with the Etcd cluster.
 - `.spec.secret` specifies the name of the Secret that holds the necessary client certificates.
 - `.spec.type` specifies the type of the database.